BaiGanio/baiganio.github.io/README.md

 _`Production` deploy for your own use could be done manually with the following steps:_
   - [x] Run `ng build --base-href="https://your-app-name.github.io"`
   - [x] Take the build artifacts from the `dist/` folder

-_Version is updated manually from [package.json](https://github.com/BaiGanio/baiganio.github.io/blob/master/package.json) file._
-  - if version is 6.1.12
-  - 6.1.12 = 2021 - 2015 = 6; January = 1; Date = 12
-  - 2015 is the the year of BaiGanio account creation
 ---
 ## _Running unit tests & measure code coverage_
  _[Karma](https://karma-runner.github.io) is out of the box test runner, as well as [Jasmine](https://jasmine.github.io/) like a testing framework.